Brahmana

 Each Veda has one or more of its own Brahmanas, and each Brahmana is generally associated with a particular Shakha or Vedic school.
 Less than twenty Brahmanas are currently extant, as most have been lost or destroyed.
 Dating of the final codification of the Brahmanas and associated Vedic texts is controversial, as they were likely recorded after several centuries of oral transmission.
-The oldest Brahmana is dated to about 900 BCE, while the youngest are dated to around 700 BCE.
+The oldest Brahmana is dated to about 900 BCE, while the most recent are dated to around 700 BCE.